MeeraGanesan/Algorithms/README.md

-# Algorithms
+# ShoppingCart
-This repository contains many examples of various algorithms coded in Java.
+This repository contains an implementation of a simple cookie shopping cart coded in Java.